 Your church is a nice location to host a ladies' tea party.
-This is a guide about planning a ladies' tea at church.
+This is a page about planning a ladies' tea at church.

 Our church is planning a ladies tea in June or July.
 I am looking for inexpensive party favors for about one hundred ladies.
 Any ideas?